Skip to content

 ./oradba_check.sh

-# Install missing tools (example for RHEL/Oracle Linux)
+# Install missing tools (RHEL/Oracle Linux)

 sudo yum install bash tar gawk sed grep coreutils findutils